luizrenault/a-29b-community/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## Version 0.0.4a - 10 February 2021

+### Added
+- New instrument textures.
+- NAV and NAV LANDING HUD modes almost completed.
+- UFCP animations.
+- Guns working.
+- Ground Crew Comm menu working (Rearm and Refuel).

+### Changed
+- More tunning on the SFM.

+### Fixed
+- Throttle and other panels scales.

 ## Version 0.0.3a - 07 February 2021

 ### Added
 - First version of the HUD.
 NAV mode partially implemented with VV/VAH > Off.
-Viewing angle is goot for VR, but clipped for monitors.
+Viewing angle is good for VR, but clipped for monitors.
 Need to move pilot forward (not zooming in).
 - Free flight instant action mission.

 ### Changed